The Lady in the Van: Filming

-Principal photography began at 23 Gloucester Crescent (51.538681, −0.145635) in north London in October 2014.
-The film was shot in and around Bennett's old house in Camden Town, where the real Miss Shepherd spent 15 years on his driveway.
-According to Hytner, they never considered [filming] anywhere else, and it was entertaining to see the look on all the residents’ faces; many of whom were there when the van drove down the crescent.
+Principal photography began in October 2014 at 23 Gloucester Crescent Bennett's former house in Camden Town, where the real Miss Shepherd spent 15 years on his driveway.
+According to Hytner, they never considered filming anywhere else.
+He recounted that it was entertaining to see the looks on the faces of residents, many of whom were there when the van drove down the crescent.

 Filming was a difficult experience for Smith because she spent most of her time confined to one van or another.
 According to Smith, the van was not the most comfortable of places, and the film was much more concentrated than the play; the stage version was more physically demanding, but Smith admitted it was "a long time ago and [she] could handle it back then."
 She joked that not a lot of method [acting] was required when one was dressed as [she] was, and in a van.

 The production crew filmed for two days in November 2014 in Broadstairs in the Isle of Thanet, Kent, notably Viking Bay, featuring Morelli's Gelato and the Palace Cinema.
 Producer Kevin Loader described Viking Bay as "the perfect location" and said the area had benefited by £40,000, as the 50-strong crew stayed locally and took advantage of the various restaurants and bars.
-Buckmaster House in Broadstairs, the only filming location outside London, was featured as Bennett's mother's nursing home in Weston-super-Mare.
+This was the only filming location outside London, with Buckmaster House in Broadstairs also featuring as Bennett's mother's nursing home in Weston-super-Mare.
 The scenes which take place in church were filmed at the Church of St Silas the Martyr in Kentish Town, north London.